×

 When we asked expats and global nomads about their social experiences in Lucca, they replied:

 "Most of my social experiences were with other expats.
 I had only a few close Italian friends.
 I am a retired single woman and we are basically ignored by the social structure of Italian communities.
-However, there are theatres, concerts, and other events that I could take advantage of," mentioned an expat living in Lucca.
+However, there are theatres, concerts, and other events that I could take advantage of," wrote one expat living in Lucca.

 What advice to expats in Lucca have about housing?

 "Expats in Lucca, advise that it's essential to research the different neighborhoods in the city to find one that suits your lifestyle and budget.
 They recommend renting a place first before buying a property, to get a feel of the area and understand the local real estate market.
 It's also suggested to hire a local real estate agent who can help navigate the Italian property market and legal system.
 Expats also advise to thoroughly inspect any potential property for any structural issues, as some buildings in Lucca are quite old.
 They also suggest learning some basic Italian or hiring a translator, as not all landlords or real estate agents may speak English.
-Lastly, they recommend being patient, as the process of finding and securing a home in Lucca can take time," mentioned an expat living in Lucca.
+Lastly, they recommend being patient, as the process of finding and securing a home in Lucca can take time," said one expat.

 What are medical services in Lucca like?